Home CV Research Teaching

 Abstract We examine product recommendations in Amazon's 'Similar items to consider' box in the US and Canada, finding evidence of self-preferencing in Canada.
 In our dataset, alternatives to Amazon Basics (AB) products are sometimes recommended in the US but never in Canada, while non-AB products are sometimes recommended in Canada but never in the US.
 By comparing sales across domains, we find that non-AB products not recommended in Canada due to self-preferencing experience a 22% sales decrease compared to those that are not exposed to self-preferencing in the same way.

-The Cost Of The Cold-Start Problem On Airbnb (with Regina Seibel) [Replication code]
+The Cost Of The Cold-Start Problem On Airbnb (with Regina Seibel)

 Fall 24